twilight-goose/Mapping-Stations/README.md

 * note: The first time running any process will likely take an extended period as the program builds/generates tables
 ```
-ex_run_all.py: VERY SLOW :: Runs examples 1-12, excluding 3.
+ex_run_all.py:  Runs examples 1-12, excluding 3.
 The easiest way to check that all required
 				dependencies are installed and built correctly, and all project files/data
 				are present and in the correct locations.

+		 FAST: Run all except ex8: >>> python ex_run_all.py
+	   VERY SLOW: Run all examples >>> python ex_run_all.py -m s

 ex1.py: FAST :: basic plotting